jonegil/gui-with-gio/egg_timer/01_empty_window.md

 The code does three main things:

-- Imports Gio
+1. Imports Gio
-- Creates and calls a goroutine that:
-  - Creates a new window, called `w`
+1. Creates and calls a goroutine that open a new window, called `w`
-  - Starts a never-ending loop that waits for Events in the window (no Event will ever occur in this example)
+1. Starts a never-ending loop that waits for Events in the window (no Event will ever occur in this example)

 That's it!
 Let's look at the code: